 Main Article Content

 Many volatile organic chemicals (VOCs) have not been tested for sensory pulmonary irritation.
-Development of in vitro non-animal sensory irritation assay suitable for a large number of chemicals is needed to replace the mouse assay.
+Development of an in vitro non-animal sensory irritation assay that is suitable for a large number of chemicals is needed to replace the mouse assay.
 An adverse outcome pathway (AOP) is designed to provide a clear description of the biochemical and cellular processes leading to toxicological effects or an adverse outcome.
-The AOP for chemical sensory pulmonary irritation was developed according to the Organization for Economic Co-operation and Development guidance including the Bradford Hill criteria for a weight of evidence to determine the confidence of the AOP.
-The proposed AOP is based on an in-depth review of the relevant scientific literature to identify the initial molecular event for respiratory irritation.
-The activation of TRPA1 receptor (transient receptor potential cation channel, subfamily A, member 1) is the molecular initial event (MIE) leading to sensory irritation.
+The AOP for chemical sensory pulmonary irritation was developed according to the Organization for Economic Co-operation and Development guidance including the Bradford Hill criteria for weight of evidence to determine the confidence in the AOP.
+The proposed AOP is based on an in-depth review of the relevant scientific literature to identify the molecular initiating event (MIE) for respiratory irritation.
+The activation of TRPA1 receptor (transient receptor potential cation channel, subfamily A, member 1) is the MIE leading to sensory irritation.
 A direct measure of TRPA1 activation in vitro should identify chemical sensory irritants and provide an estimate of potency.
 Fibroblasts expressing TRPA1 are used to determine TRPA1 activation and irritant potency.
-We report a linear relationship between the in vivo RD50 and the in vitro pEC50 values (R=0.81) to support this hypothesis.
-We propose that this in vitro assay after additional analysis and validation could serve as a suitable candidate to replace the mouse sensory irritation assay.
+We report a linear relationship between the in vivo RD50 and the in vitro pEC50 values (R = 0.81) to support this hypothesis.
+We propose that this in vitro assay, after additional analysis and validation, could serve as a suitable candidate to replace the mouse sensory irritation assay.

 Articles are distributed under the terms of the Creative Commons Attribution 4.0 International license (http://creativecommons.org/licenses/by/4.0/), which permits unrestricted use, distribution and reproduction in any medium, provided the original work is appropriately cited (CC-BY).
 Copyright on any article in ALTEX is retained by the author(s).